Dada: Cologne

 In Cologne, Ernst, Baargeld, and Arp launched a controversial Dada exhibition in 1920 which focused on nonsense and anti-bourgeois sentiments.
 Cologne's Early Spring Exhibition was set up in a pub, and required that participants walk past urinals while being read lewd poetry by a woman in a communion dress.
 The police closed the exhibition on grounds of obscenity, but it was re-opened when the charges were dropped.

+Hanover

+In Hanover, Kurt Schwitters developed the independent practice he called Merz, which became closely associated with Dada while retaining a distinct identity.
+Unlike definitions of Dada centred on pure destruction or "anti-art", Schwitters treated fragmentation as the basis for constructing new artistic unities from discarded and heterogeneous materials.
+His Merz practice expanded beyond collage into typography, poetry, performance, publishing and eventually the architectural environment of the Merzbau.

+Schwitters maintained close relationships with figures including Jean Arp and later Theo van Doesburg, despite disagreements with members of the Berlin group over whether his constructive approach properly belonged to Dada.
+The relation between Dada and Merz therefore became an important example of the movement's internal dispute over whether negation should culminate in destruction or in new forms of artistic construction.